 The copies would have Smash movesets largely opposite/contrasting in design philosophy from the well-known versions.
 An evil Mario filled to the brim with power up moves, a twisted Luigi entirely based around actions with the Poltergust, a savage Donkey Kong throwing differing types of DKC barrels, an agressive Kirby out busting all sorts of copy abilities never seen in Smash and so on.

-Imagine if this is where we see Canondorf 😭
+Imagine if this is the only place where we see Canondorf 😭

 Wario Wario Wario